noir-lang/noir/docs/docs/noir/standard_library/fmtstr.md

 #include_code quoted noir_stdlib/src/meta/format_string.nr rust

-Returns the string literal as a `Quoted` value (this includes the leading and trailing double quoted).
+Returns the string literal as a `Quoted` value (this includes the leading and trailing double quotes).

 ### quoted_contents